 Work from a range of students per teacher is looked at as part of monitoring in order for the sample to be a fair representation.
-Disadvantaged students' work is included to ensure we are monitoring the application and impact of whole school disadvantaged strategies.
 Written feedback is given to the teachers (strengths/areas for development).
-Strengths and areas for development are recorded and shared with the Head of School - quality of education.
+Strengths and areas for development are recorded and shared with their Curriculum Leader, the Curriculum Leaders line manager and the Senior Leader: Curriculum Implementation.